-- (11) Insurers under contract with MCOs must maintain records as requested including, but not limited to, a listing of all employer's covered by MCO contracts, their WCD employer numbers, the estimated number of employees governed by each MCO contract, a list of all injured workers enrolled in the MCO, and the effective dates of such enrollments. - (12) When the insurer is dis-enrolling a worker from an MCO, the insurer must simultaneously provide written notice of the dis-enrollment to the worker, the worker's representative, all medical service providers, and the MCO.
-The notice must be mailed no later than seven days prior to the date the worker is no longer subject to the contract.
-The notice must advise the worker of the manner in which the worker may receive compensable medical services after the worker is no longer enrolled. - (13) When a managed care contract expires or terminates without renewal, the insurer must simultaneously provide written notice to the worker, the worker's representative, all medical service providers, and the MCO, that the worker is no longer subject to the MCO contract.
-The notice must be mailed no later than three days prior to the date of the contract's expiration or termination.
-The notice must advise the worker of the manner in which the worker may receive compensable medical services after the worker is no longer subject.
+- (h) Within seven days of receiving a dispute regarding an issue that should be processed through the MCO dispute resolution process and a copy has not been sent to the MCO, the insurer must: - (A) Send a copy of the dispute to the MCO; or - (B) If the MCO does not have a dispute resolution process for that issue, notify the parties in writing to seek administrative review before the director. - (i) The insurer must notify the MCO within seven days of receiving notification of the following: - (A) Any changes to the worker's or worker's attorney's name, address, or telephone number; - (B) Any requests for medical services from the worker or the worker's medical provider; or - (C) Any request by the worker to continue treating with a "come-along" provider. - (j) Insurers under contract with MCOs must maintain records including, but not limited to: - (A) A listing of all employers covered by MCO contracts; - (B) The employers' WCD employer numbers: - (C) The estimated number of employees governed by each MCO contract; - (D) A list of all workers enrolled in the MCO; and - (E) The effective dates of such enrollments. - (k) When the insurer is disenrolling a worker from an MCO, the insurer must simultaneously provide written notice of the disenrollment to the worker, the worker's representative, all medical service providers, and the MCO.
+The insurer must mail the notice no later than seven days before the date the worker is no longer subject to the contract.
+The notice must tell the worker how to obtain compensable medical services after disenrollment. - (I) When an MCO contract expires or is terminated without renewal, the insurer must simultaneously provide written notice to the worker, the worker's representative, all medical service providers, and the MCO that the worker is no longer subject to the MCO contract.
+The notice must be mailed no later than three days before the date the contract expires or terminates.
+The notice must tell the worker how to obtain compensable medical services after the worker is no longer subject to the MCO contract.